tma02/calico/README.md

 * `res://Scenes/Minigames/Fishing3/fishing3.gdc`
 * `res://Scenes/Singletons/globals.gdc`

+> [!NOTE]
+> There are many game processes which are tied to the physics update rate.
+If you see animations being slow or weird,
+> this is probably why.
+Like any issue you may have with the mod, please feel free to create an issue or PR.

 ## Building

 To build the project, you need to set the `GDWeavePath` environment variable to your game install's GDWeave directory (